 A student must make satisfactory academic progress (SAP) in order to remain eligible for all types of financial aid.
 This involves both a qualitative measurement (cumulative grade point average) and a quantitative measurement (credit hour completion).
-A student must satisfy both requirements to remain eligible for financial aid.
+A student must satisfy both requirements to remain eligible for federal financial aid.

 CUMULATIVE GPA REQUIREMENT Grade point averages will be figured on a 4.00 scale and based on the total number of courses completed at the University of the Ozarks with the following exception.
 If a student repeats a course, only the higher grade will be used in computing the gpa.
-Below are the minimum gpa requirements:
+The minimum gpa requirement is 2.00.